Reckless Endangerment Maryland

 - That the defendant acted recklessly.

 Proving a defendant’s intent can be a difficult task for any prosecutor.
 The law instructs the factfinder (whether judge or jury) to look to the surrounding circumstances to infer intent.
 These circumstances could include things like the defendant’s statements at the time of the incident or inferring intent from behavior or prior knowledge.
-An experienced criminal defense attorney like Morgan E. Leigh from Scrofano Law, P.C., knows how to successfully challenge a prosecutor’s intent arguments.
+An experienced criminal defense attorney like Paolo Gnocchi from Scrofano Law, P.C., knows how to successfully challenge a prosecutor’s intent arguments.

 What Behavior Does Law Enforcement Consider Reckless Endangerment MD?

-A variety of behaviors may constitute reckless endangerment in MD, such as driving recklessly, carelessly throwing objects into crowds causing a serious physical injury, or shooting with a firearm from a motor vehicle.
+A variety of behaviors may constitute reckless endangerment in MD, such as driving recklessly, carelessly throwing objects into crowds, causing a serious physical injury, or conduct involving shooting with a firearm from a motor vehicle.
 The government may also charge reckless endangerment along with other violent offenses like assault.
 In some situations, reckless endangerment may be the lesser charge offered in a plea agreement for a more serious violent offense.

 Reckless Endangerment Penalty Maryland

-In Maryland, reckless endangerment is not a felony; it is a misdemeanor that carries a hefty maximum penalty.
-If you are convicted of reckless endangerment, you could face up to 5 years in prison and a fine of up to $5,000.
+In Montgomery County, Maryland, reckless endangerment is not a felony; it is a misdemeanor that carries a hefty maximum penalty.
+If you are convicted of reckless endangerment, you could face up to five years in prison and a fine of up to $5,000.
 Upon arrest, reach out to a criminal defense attorney to immediately begin preparing your strategy.

 Reckless Endangerment Examples